Do MBA Rankings Really Matter?

 Additional Rankings and Methodologies

 The Princeton Review surveys thousands of undergraduate and graduate students on everything from campus politics to professors to diversity to libraries.
-This yields a breadth of specialized rankings not covered by many other publications, including Best Green MBA and Best Campus Environment.
+This yields a breadth of specialized rankings not covered by many other publications, including Most Competitive Students in the United States.

-CEO Magazine launched its annual Global MBA Rankings in 2012, profiling MBA, Executive MBA, and Online MBA programs.
+CEO Magazine launched its annual Global MBA Rankings in 2012, profiling Executive, and Online MBA programs.
 Of the list of 11 criteria for the CEO Magazine 2020 Global MBA Rankings, “Quality of Faculty” had the greatest weight.

 How reliable is the data?